 About Truckers Against Trafficking

 Modern-day slavery, or human trafficking exists whenever people are bought and sold for forced labor or commercial sex.
-Around the world, there are an estimated 20.9 million slaves today.
+Around the world, it is estimated that there are over 40 million slaves today.
 Human trafficking has been reported in all 50 states, and the number of victims in the United States is estimated in the hundreds of thousands.